 Note: The diffusion index of order backlogs is 50 plus the percentage of respondents reporting longer backlogs minus the percentage reporting shorter backlogs (and similarly for customer inventories).
 'Reasons for < full capacity' means reasons for operating at less than full capacity.
 Sources: Institute for Supply Management, Report on Business; US Census Bureau, Quarterly Survey of Plant Capacity Utilization; Board of Governors of the Federal Reserve System, Industrial Production and Capacity Utilization - G17.
 'Return to "What's New".

-Survey measures also suggest that 'upstream' price pressures in the US may be peaking - and import price inflation could also be easing
+Survey measures also suggest that 'upstream' price pressures in the US may be peaking, for goods although perhaps less so for services

 Philadelphia Fed survey - prices

 'Philadelphia Fed survey - prices received

 ISM survey - prices paid

 Import prices (excluding petroleum)